Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 The most straightforward way to cool down my body at night is to sleep in a very cold room, I guess around 65 to 70 degrees ferinheight.
 (Note: I could actually check with my sleep data from 2020, in which ambient temperature is one of the things that I randomized.)

 However, I currently don't have temperature control over the room that I sleep in.
 I make up for this with a big fan, right behind my head, that blows in the direction of my feet.
 (Note: It stands to reason that the sound of the fan is hurting my sleep quality.
 I might want to check this out.
 If need be, I guess I could get a several of those pink noise fans.)
+This also helps with airflow and ventilation [see the next section.]

 I've also used a chilipad a various points, but I didn't notice that much of a benefit from it.
 (I might want to reassess this.)

 ######Physiological hacks

-Beyond

-Sauna

-Cold showers
+Beyond simply being in a cold place, I think that you can lower your core night-time body temperature by using your body's homeostatic responses.

+Four things that I'm experimenting with

+- Taking saunas in the evening
+- Taking warm showers right before bed
+- Taking cold showers right before bed
+- Taking alternating warm-cold showers right before bed.

 #####Ventilation and CO2

+I'm told that

 #####Ease of peeing